mamund/vocabulary-manager/docs/vocabulary-manager-quick-start.md

 in a web browser.

-You can browse by vocabulary kind or use the client-side search box to find terms.
+You can browse the vocabulary by kind or search for individual terms.

+The generated HTML makes relationships in the vocabulary easier to explore.

+For example, the `Task` page links to the vocabulary pages for its members.
+Those member pages can also show that they are used by `Task`.

-## 5. Edit and rebuild
+## 7. Edit and rebuild

-The Markdown file remains the authored source.
+The Markdown vocabulary remains the authored source.

 Make changes in: